RobertTalbert/discretecs/MTH 325 Learning Objectives.md

 + Use Dirac's Theorem and Ore's Theorem to draw conclusions about the existence of Hamilton circuits.

 ### 9.6: Shortest-Path Problems

+__Objective for 9.6, 9.7, 9.8: Use various algorithms and mathematical results to determine information about shortest paths, planarity, and graph coloring and apply the results to real-world problems.__

 + Determine the length of a path in a weighted graph.
 + Use Dijkstra's Algorithm to find the shortest path between two vertices in a weighted graph.